visualopsholdings/nodes-devops/pi5/README.md

 ## Download and install the binary builds

-You can find the latest builds in our github, and eventually they will be created according to the many platforms we might build for, but for now they are just for THIS specific platform in AWS.
+You can find the latest builds in our github:

+You could also build the projects from scratch ON your PI but you will need an 8GB PI to do this.
+These builds will happily run on a 2GB pi 5 (and even a 3 and 4 but we have yet to test that).

 ```
 wget https://github.com/visualopsholdings/nodes-devops/releases/download/v0.0.2/pi-ubuntu-24_04.tgz